 There have been reports of bycatch of SBT in the recently developed sport fishery for Pacific bluefin (Thunnus orientalis) off the west coast of the South Island.
 Generally, the SBT are only taken early in the season (July) with the catch being almost entirely Pacific bluefin by August - September when most effort occurs.

-In 2007 a programme was initiated to estimate the number and weight of fish kept or released.
+A programme was initiated in 2007 to estimate the number and weight of fish kept or released.
 In 2007, about four tonnes was reported as being caught and retained while a further two tonnes of SBT were caught and released.
-In 2008, provisional data suggests much lower southern bluefin landings (around 0.4t), and no releases.
-It is not known why reported recreational landings of southern bluefin decreased in 2008.
+In 2008 and 2009, provisional data suggests lower southern bluefin landings (around 0.4t and 0.1t respectively).
+No data is available on releases.
+It is not known why reported recreational landings of southern bluefin decreased in 2008 and 2009.